Brushfam/patron-backend/docs/cli.md

 File watcher will automatically deploy your contract using the provided configuration, so ensure that constructor ABI is the same between each re-build.

+## Local build with remote verification

+You can also utilize `cargo-contract`'s support of verifiable builds to locally build your contract, deploy it on chain and verify it only after the deployment process.

+1. Run `cargo contract build --verifiable`, wait for the build to finish.
+2. Deploy your contract on chain.
+3. Run `patron build` to verify your source code remotely.

+By using CLI in that manner, you can ensure that the code on chain was produced locally, while still verifying it with Patron.